grace-notes/website/contents/topics/life-of-christ.md

 dominion which will not pass away; and His kingdom is one which will not be destroyed.”

-· The ’Ancient of Days is an Aramaic title that refers to God the Father as judge of Jesus Christ.
+&bull; The ’Ancient of Days is an Aramaic title that refers to God the Father as judge of Jesus Christ.
 Daniel 7:7-22 is the only instance of this title for God the Father.
 It concentrates on his eternal nature, and His authority over the other two members of the Godhead.

-· God would judge the sins of mankind in the Son of Adam on the cross.
+&bull; God would judge the sins of mankind in the Son of Adam on the cross.

-· God gave two evaluations of His Son during the incarnation - ‘This is my Son, whom I love, in whom I am well-pleased.’
+&bull; God gave two evaluations of His Son during the incarnation - ‘This is my Son, whom I love, in whom I am well-pleased.’
 Once at His baptism, and once at the transfiguration.

-· The picture presented in Daniel’s vision is the transfer of authority from God the Father to Jesus Christ the Son.
+&bull; The picture presented in Daniel’s vision is the transfer of authority from God the Father to Jesus Christ the Son.
 This transfer of authority occurred in heaven most likely immediately before the incarnation.
 This is something of a Christmas story from Daniel.
 It is a revelation of the